wenzhoumei/llvm-openrisc/README.md

 # LLVM OpenRISC Backend

-This project provides a backend for the OpenRISC architecture, specifically targeting the ORBIS32 class I instruction set.
+This project provides a backend for the OpenRISC architecture.

 ## Features
 - ORBIS32 class I instruction set support

+## TODO
+- Integrated assembler
-- No floating-point support (planned for future releases)
+- Floating-point support

 ## Setup and Compilation
 ### Steps to Compile
 1. Clone the LLVM project and this backend:
    ```
    git clone https://github.com/llvm/llvm-project.git